Building a Blog: Bad News First

-Starting a blog these days is easy, there are tons of tools that will take words and pictures and help you put them on the internet, where we hope someone will find them useful.
+Setting up a blog these is pretty easy, there are a ton of services online that will take words and pictures and help put them on the internet, and hopefully someone will find them useful.

-Unfortunately, Google owns the web, which means we're all dancing to Google's tune; which means making sure web pages have all of the data, organization and optimizations that Google demands.
-Fast sites with full schema and other critical data provide in formats to make sites appear and stand out in search results.
+Unfortunately, Google owns the web; so we're all dancing to Google's tune.
+Which means on top of having something to say, there is a bunch of additional work making sure web pages have all of the data, organization and optimizations that Google demands so that you might show up in search results.

 The ideas behind the press of Web Vitals and Page Speed aren't inherently bad, but they are changing the barrier to entry, mixed with new privacy pressures the avenues to success on the web are shrinking.

 For the moment we'll start by identifying everything someone needs to get a site up and running that will keep the all powerful Google Search Console satisfied.

 - Engaging and well structured content, that answers a search query effectively.

 - Schema markup to "tell Google" what is most important on a page.

 - Fast page loads that meet Web Vitals rules before fall 0f 2020.